Preliminary info for the 2018 intake!

 As we have applicants with very different academic backgrounds, we ask you to list in the online application form how many teaching hours you have studied your major subject and your minor subjects.
 If your study transcript gives ECTS (European Credit Transfer and Accumulation System) credits, please mention this in the online application form.
 In this case, no listing of hours is needed.

 Please write your UAF application number on each document you submit.
+You get this number once you have submitted the online application form.

 In order to be considered for admission, applicants will need to submit the following enclosures to University Admissions Finland by the application deadline: